Nepmia/Nepmia/README.md

 ![Nepmia_2020JP](https://user-images.githubusercontent.com/64558289/136078331-65645cca-4623-4de7-b16b-f50f6fdb8ddb.png)

 # Who am I?
-21 Random french person who got interested in design in 2014, have been self-learning most since then.
+21 Random french person who got interested in design in 2014, have been self-learning most since then (thanks school for not learning me stuff).
 Got interested in front-end developement in 2016 and in back-end developement in 2019.

-Currently doing my second year/3 for my front / motion / design qualification in a sandwich training.
+Most of my pro. repos are private but you can still check my public personal works on my orgs or here on my profile, tho I currently work for [Wynncraft](https://wynncraft.com)  as a developer and maintainer for their web services.

-Most of my pro. repos are private but you can still check my public personal works on my orgs or here on my profile.
-I really like open-source and I kinda want to release some open-source tools in the future like a self-hosted portfolio manager, a python front-end (material) framework and some other stuff.
+I really like open-source and I kinda want to release some open-source tools in the future, but I have no time to do it for now :(.

-# Mid-Level Front-End Developer
+# Mid-Level Front-End Developer (sooon Senior)
-I do front-end stuff so I use front end stuff :
+Techs I use :
 - HTML/CSS/JS Vanilla
 - I like [Materialize](https://materializecss.com/)
 - I also like [jQuery](https://jquery.com/)
 - I prefer [Less](https://lesscss.org/) over [Sass](https://sass-lang.com/)
 - And [Sass](https://sass-lang.com/)
 - But my favorite is [Electron](https://www.electronjs.org/) and [Vue](https://vuejs.org/)
-- I know [Bootstrap](https://getbootstrap.com/) and [WordPress](https://wordpress.com/) even if I don't like (hate) them
+- I know [Bootstrap](https://getbootstrap.com/) and [WordPress](https://wordpress.com/) even if I don't like (extremely hate) them

 I also do UI / UX Designer mainly using Xd / Ae.
 I only works in vector graphics, I mainly draw vectors in Illustrator and I use all the adobe suite for general-design  purposes

 # Junior Back-End Developer

-Yes, as a back-end dev I've used some back-end technologies since 2019 :
+Techs I use :
 - [Python](https://www.python.org/)
 - [Flask](https://flask.palletsprojects.com/en/2.0.x/)
 - [Django](https://www.djangoproject.com/)